hettel/CaseStudy_kMeans/README.md

 # K-Means Case Study

-This project is a starting point for an exercise to speedup an Java application by applying parallel concepts.
+This project is a starting point for an exercise to speedup the Java application by applying parallel concepts.

-Starting from a simple naive implementation it is step by step shown how to apply several patterns to increase reactivity and response time.
+Starting from a simple naive implementation (the code provided in this repository) students should apply several patterns to increase reactivity and response time of the application.

-This project is part of a lesson hold on the university of applied sciences Kaiserslautern.
+This project is part of the lesson *Java Concurrency* hold on the university of applied sciences Kaiserslautern.

-Remarks
+Some remarks
 * The project was build with OpenJDK 11
 * The application uses [oshi](https://github.com/oshi/oshi) (Native Operating System and Hardware Information)
 * Dependencies to JavaFX and the oshi libraries are managed by Maven